Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 ***** source https://github.com/hiul-dragonfel/DSP_Speed_and_Consumption_Tweaks *****

-This mod is meant to be able to tweak the speed at whitch cargo drones, vessels and Icarus can travel.
+This mod enables tweaking the speed at whitch cargo drones, vessels and Icarus can travel.
 It also adjusts the enregy consumption of each 3 entities.

-Il made this mod to be able to make huge maps on Galactic scale 2 because the distances where too great and vessels where taking hours to travel subluminal and Icarus hadn't enought energy to travel interstelar.
+I made this mod to be able to make huge maps on Galactic scale 2 because the distances where too great and vessels where taking hours to travel subluminal and Icarus hadn't enought energy to travel interstelar.

 Ofcourse compatible with GS2, I don't know if it is compatible with nebula

 If you have any suggestions your welcome to find me on discord here > https://discord.gg/BHCZ67hN or on the discord > DSP_Modding

+V 1.3.2 Code Cleanning

 V 1.3.1 Correction to strange artefacts in the config module that appeared after the last update and corrupted the file